writethedocs/www/docs/blog/2022-community-update.rst

 starting in September we will have **3 months of Slack history**.
 This will make the community a much more useful place for people who interact occasionally, allowing them to catch up on past conversations a bit more easily.
+We know some people wish we could pay for Slack, but we address `Slack history limitations <https://www.writethedocs.org/slack/#slack-history>`_ on our website.

-We also wanted to take the time to show appreciation to our `Slack moderation team <https://www.writethedocs.org/team/#slack-moderation>`_.
+We also wanted to take the time to show appreciation to Janine Chan and all our `Slack moderation team <https://www.writethedocs.org/team/#slack-moderation>`_.
 We are overjoyed at the helpful community that we've been able to curate on our Slack network, and they play a huge role in that.
 If you aren't on our Slack,